aldreth/tarrant.org.uk/_posts/2006-10-08-im-a-member.md

 tags: []
 comments: []
 ---

-<p>Richard Ogden popped in on his way home from Monthly Meeting to say that I've been accepted as a member of Meeting.</p>
+Richard Ogden popped in on his way home from Monthly Meeting to say that I\'ve been accepted as a member of Meeting.

-<p>After 16 or so years of attending it feels more like an acknowledgement of a relationship that already exists than anything else!&nbsp; Now I'll have to make sure I'm good at saying no to more committees!</p>
+After 16 or so years of attending it feels more like an acknowledgement of a relationship that already exists than anything else!
+Now I\'ll have to make sure I\'m good at saying no to more committees!